zuoyuwang/ML-Correctness-prediction/README.md

 # ML-Correctness-prediction

+This is the CSC311 Final Project in University of Toronto.
+Group member: Zuoyu Wang, Siqi Chen.

-Build machine learning algorithms to predict whether a student can correctly answer a specific diagnostic question based on the student’s previous answers to other questions and other students’ responses.
+We worked in pairs and build machine learning algorithms to predict whether a student can correctly answer a specific diagnostic question based on the student’s previous answers to other questions and other students’ responses.

 Algorithms involved:
 1. k-Nearest Neighbor using scikit-learn.